 Fortunately, pricing your services doesn't have to be such a source of anxiety.
 How much to charge for your services really comes down to three things:

 The cost of offering the service, including equipment, raw materials, travel costs, marketing costs… all of the things you spend time and money on to offer your service.
 You have to consider your costs to make sure you’re not pricing your service too low to really make any money at it.
 Need help estimating your costs? .
-(We're offering it for free to the first 25 people who sign up, so if you want it, pounce on that link!)

 The baseline amount of value a service like yours provides to a customer.
 For example, if your business is family meal prep, you might assume that a fully prepared dinner is worth on average $15-20 per person per night.

 If you’re not sure about this number, it helps to do some competitive research here.
 What are others charging for comparable services?
 How much time and money would a customer need to spend to do it themselves, if that’s even possible?

 Your key differentiators as a service provider.
 What makes you stand out from the competition?
 Why should a customer choose you over the other options that are out there?

 Level of experience - How long have you been honing this particular skill?
 What certifications or credentials do you have?
 It's worth reviewing your pricing periodically, as how much to charge does often depend on your level of experience.